 The clonoSEQ Assay MRD negativity at $\leq 10^{-4}$ was found to predict improved EFS irrespective of age (P=0.0034; Figure 13).
-Results demonstrate a 2.74-fold higher event risk in MRD positive patients (MRD > 10^{-4}) compared to MRD negative patients (95% CI: 1.330-5.656).
-Similar findings were published in a broader COG analysis of the relationship between EFS and MRD negativity by an earlier version of the clonoSEQ Assay in pediatric ALL (Wood et al. 2018).
+Results demonstrate a 2.74-fold higher event risk in MRD positive patients (MRD > 10-4) compared to MRD negative patients (95% CI: 1.330-5.656).
+Similar findings were published in a broader COG analysis of the relationship between EFS and MRD negativity by an earlier version of the clonoSEQ Assay in pediatric ALL.1